wushanshan/L1AE/README.md

 # Environment
 Here is our software environment.
-If you use a older version of some libraries, it should be fine most of the time.

 1. Python 2.7.12
    - numpy 1.13.3